rbarrois/extypes/README.rst

 * That's all for now.

-It also provides extensions for Django.
+It also provides extensions for Django (1.7 - 1.10).

-It has been fully tested with all versions of Python from 2.6 to 3.4; and is distributed under the BSD license.
+It has been fully tested with all versions of Python from 2.7 to 3.4; and is distributed under the BSD license.

 Links